Welcome to this month's newsletter from Addleshaw Goddard's Africa Business Group

 The maiden edition of the Nigeria International Petroleum Summit ended on a positive note after the deliberation with critical stakeholders.
 Chineme Okafor reports.

 The first edition of Nigeria’s new oil and gas summit ended in Abuja recently after about five days of discussion by key stakeholders in the international oil and gas business.
-The summit had had over 1,000 participants, 92 exhibitors, and 32 countries in attendance.
+The summit had over 1,000 participants, 92 exhibitors, and 32 countries in attendance.
 At the end, there was optimism regarding the federal government’s promise to start a Nigerian-inspired oil and gas summit to revive the hydrocarbon industry of African countries.

 Established almost 60 years ago, The Business Council for Africa network supports over 400 companies and entrepreneurs operating across the continent.
 The Business Council for Africa works closely with its members to promote business opportunities and facilitate sustainable investment across the continent.
 They organise over 30 African business related meetings in London each year and have 33 In-Country Directors in West and Southern Africa and thus provide a very useful platform for networking for both new investors and those already operating on the continent.